tweag/nickel/notes/overriding.md

     Exp(Expression)
 }

-// This kind of recursive type is illegal in Rust, but this is not important type MergeAST = AbsMergeAST<(MergeAST, MetaData)>;
+// This kind of recursive type is illegal in Rust, but this is irrelevant type MergeAST = AbsMergeAST<(MergeAST, MetaData)>;
 ```

 We define `mergeAst: Expression -> MergeAST` in the following way:

 ```
-// we maintain an environment
+// we maintain an environment of bindings env

-env
+metaData (e | attr = val, ...) ::=

-// if priority is not set, we add priority = normal in the RHS metaData (e | attr = val, ...) ::= { attr = val, ... }                  if priority is set
+  { attr = val, ... }                    if priority is set
-                                   { piority = normal, attr = val, ...} otherwise
+  { priority = normal, attr = val, ...}  otherwise

 mergeAst e ::= (mergeAstAux e, metaData e)